MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

-In this section, we will present the preliminary results of the toy examples based on the synthetic data in the simulation, and further verify the efficacy of the proposed MetaLoc based on the real site-surveyed data collected from \textit{Scenario A} and \textit{Scenario B}, as shown in Fig.~\ref{fig:csi}.
+In this section, we formulate localization as a regression problem and present some preliminary results of the toy examples using synthetic data generated from computer simulations.
+We also formulate localization as a classification problem and verify the efficacy of the proposed MetaLoc based on real site-surveyed data collected from hall and lab shown in Fig.~\ref{fig:csi}.